exteraGram

 self.set_setting("main_option", "A", reload_settings=True)

-# Export all settings for the current plugin to a dictionary
+# Export all settings for backup or debugging.

 all_my_settings = self.export_settings()